christophL/AndroidTracker/infsecApp/README.txt

 Starting point:
-start.php - if you have already registered a username to your IMEI OR register.php - if you want to register a username to your IMEI
+login.php - if you have already registered a username to your IMEI OR register.php - if you want to register a username to your IMEI